Rarkness/Obesity-Levels-and-Public-Health/README.md

 ---
 # **Methodology**

 First, we implement data preprocessing to clean up and prepare the data that has no missing values, and duplicates.
 Data exploratory analysis will be implemented to understand feature distributions and relationships with obesity levels.
-To visualize the relationship between different categorical features and obesity levels, we will develop a dashboard.
+Then visualize the relationship between different categorical features and obesity levels, to develop a dashboard.

 ---
 # **Requirements**